 If you have damaged, lost or missing teeth, you should consider a restorative dentistry from Angwin Dental.
-As with all of our dental services, you’ll be treated with our nurturing dental care and experienced professionalism.
-We’ll make sure that you’re kept comfortable and informed throughout the process.
+As with all of our dental services, Dr. Peter VandenHoven and our experienced staff will create your custom treatment plan, and make sure that you’re kept comfortable and informed throughout the process.

 Having one or more missing teeth can have serious effects on your dental health and personal appearance, including: